 “Friendly and professional service, highly recommend!
-Agent Brent Smith took care of not only my car insurance, but proactively helped me out with renters insurance as well.
+Agent Brent took care of not only my car insurance, but proactively helped me out with renters insurance as well.
 Great rates for both, glad I made the choice of Kentucky Farm Bureau.”

 -Hannah T. in Bardstown, KY, via Google

-Final Thoughts On Kentucky Farm Bureau Insurance
+Our Take On Kentucky Farm Bureau Insurance: 4.0 Stars

 Our Recommendations For Auto Insurance